gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gaffer-docker/how-to-run.md

 ```

 !!! note
-    If using something like docker compose or host networking (e.g. with
+    If you are using something like docker compose or host networking (e.g. with
     `--net=host`) you can skip the network creation step.

 ### ZooKeeper